paxsonswierc/galfit_wrapper/README.md

 If you ever want to change these or you input them wrong, you can edit the two paths in path_config.txt Alternatively, you can just delete all text from path_config.txt and galfit wrapper will as your input again next time you run it.

+## NOTE ON OUTPUT DIRECTORY AND TARGET FILE LOCATION

+Galfit has a bug where input filenames that are too long will stop it from running correctly.
+To avoid this, please place your output directory and the target fits files you will be working with as close to your home directory as possible.
+We are working on a fix for this, but please use the previous temporary solution for now.

+## Feel free to log any crashes or bugs in issues!
+Reach out to pswierc@uchicago.edu or Paxson on slack for help